xgfone/go-tools/README.md

 subpackage   |   notice
 -------------|-----------
-cache        | Supply some caches, such as `LRUCache`.
+atexit       | Manage the exit of a certain lifecycle. cache        | Supply some caches, such as `LRUCache`.
 Notice: LRUCache is copied from `github.com/youtube/vitess/go/cache`. execution    | execution executes a command line program in a new process and returns an output. file         | Some convenient functions about the file operation.